GovTechSG/techpass-user-docs/docs/user-lifecycle.md

 1. **No sign-in within 23 days from creation date**:
    - We send daily reminders to the user that their account will be terminated.
-   - If the user does not sign in by day 30, we stop reminders and terminate the user account.
+   - If the user does not sign in by **day 30**, we stop reminders and terminate the user account.
    - Five days after termination, the user account is deleted.

 ### If the user has signed in before

 1. **No new sign-in in the past 60 days**:
    - We send daily reminders to the user that their account will be disabled.
-   - If the user does not sign in by day 90, we stop reminders and disable the user account.
+   - If the user does not sign in by **day 90**, we stop reminders and disable the user account.

 2. **No new sign-in in the past 173 days**:
    - We send daily reminders to the user that their account will be terminated.
-   - If the user does not sign in by day 180, we stop reminders and terminate the user account.
+   - If the user does not sign in by **day 180**, we stop reminders and terminate the user account.
    - Five days after termination, the user account is deleted.

 ## Overriding conditions